kanaryayi/devakademi2018/README.md

 3. Consider the most similar "K" titles and its advertiments.
 4. Make a ceil and floor subarrays from the most similar titles with their ids.
 5. Calculate average click numbers of both id arrays.

+**Parameters**

+-New Title-(String)  : The title which will be given on new advertisement.
+-KNN value-(Integer) : The value that affects how many "the most similar titles" and "their click numbers" will be considered.

+**Run The Code**

+It's a ordinary java console application with 2 mandatory parameters.